openshift/oadp-operator/docs/developer/testing/AttatchingIDEDebuggers.md

 - Debug E2E Test
   - This runs the test suite in debug mode.
 You can add breakpoints to step through the end to end test.
   - Prerequisites:
     - You have installed OADP Operator.
-To install current commit run `make deploy-olm`
+To install current commit follow steps from  [Installing the Operator](../install_from_source.md#installing-the-operator).
 - Launch main.go
   - This runs the operator on your machine in debug mode.
 You can add breakpoints and step through the code.
   - You will not see OADP in Installed Operators but it will be watching for DPA resources in the namespace as if it was installed.